If I Could Turn Back Time…Forever Young…I’m Not Gonna Grow Old… Seventeen Forever…Young and Beautiful

 So flee youthful passions and pursue righteousness, faith, love, and peace, along with those who call on the Lord from a pure heart.

 Adolescence and young adulthood come with more than just rights and opportunities.
-They are also synonymous with new freedoms and natural desires that if left unrestrained can cause long-term physical, emotional, and even spiritual damage.
-So, it behooves us as mature Christians to encourage our children at home and the young people at church to focus on what truly matters while they are still developing physically and spiritually.
+They are also accompanied by new freedoms and natural desires that if left unrestrained can cause long-term physical, emotional, and even spiritual damage.
+So, it would behoove us as mature Christians to encourage our children to focus on what truly matters while they are still developing physically and spiritually.

 Ecclesiastes 12:1 (ESV)